VT-BSE3144/bookdown/06-1_Examples.md

 ![](images/wrong.png)

--   Axis labels missing labels, data does not make sense (e.g. not grouped by month)
+-   Axis labels are just abbreviations and are missing units
+- data does not make sense (e.g. not grouped by month)
 -   Ticks for y-axis are not between 0.1 - 100.

 ![](images/boxplot.png)